mustafakasap/grpcpp/doc/readme.md

     https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack

 - C++ Ext Pack will install CMake extension.

+- Update CMake settings so it will point to app directory: cmake.sourceDirectory

 - In CMakeFile.txt root folder, on the status select the kit and compile with CMake icon on the status bar.
     Kit i.e.: [GCC 9.3.0 X86_64-linux-gnu]